chialab/tgs-schema/README.md

 # JSON-SCHEMA for Vibrotactile TGs

-`schema.json` contains the actual schema, while other JSON files has to seen as example to test against the schema.
+`schema.json` contains the actual schema, while other JSON files are examples to test against the schema.

-To test them, you can use:
+To test them you can use:

 `https://www.jsonschemavalidator.net/`